magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 ---
-title: "Returning to Eastford - a 'Homecoming'"
+title: "Returning to Eastford: a 'Homecoming'"
 excerpt: "A journey back to a city once called home, seen anew through the eyes of foreign friends - with all its details, contrasts, and burdens."
 publishedAt: "2025-09-22"
 readTime: 18